-I haven’t done a new parenting post in a while.
-I witnessed an intriguing conversation that popped up in my Facebook feed on this topic.
+I witnessed an intriguing conversation that popped up in my Facebook feed on the topic of abusive adult children living at home.
 Since I have a newly adult child (my youngest just turned 18), I thought it was time to talk about it.

 What are we Tolerating from These Adult Children?

 This woman was complaining about her 19-year-old daughter.
 It’s a fairly common story – not working, not going to school, not pulling her weight around the house, etc. She was paying the daughter’s cell phone bill to the tune of several hundred dollars and letting her use the family car, even when she would leave it empty of gas and full of garbage.
 She even said the daughter would call her ugly names and refuse to cooperate in any fashion.

 Frankly, it sounded like a pretty awful way to live.
 I don’t blame her for being upset, but this is going to be a tough problem to sort out.
 I’m sure this child’s bad behavior has been tolerated by the mom for many years.
 It will take a long time and considerable drama to sort it out.

 On the other hand, my son has a friend who is just 17 years old who got kicked out of his house.
 I don’t know all the details, but from what I understand, he “came out” to his family.
 He was immediately evicted from his family home just because he was gay.
 He is fortunately able to sleep on a friend’s couch – for a while….
 But his future looks pretty bleak.

 I’m trying not to be judgmental about these parents, because I don’t know the whole story, but it seems to me that each of them is doing major harm to their child.
 I can’t imagine that the girl is suddenly going to turn into a great roommate, wife, employee, or whatever.
 Did these parents teach her the basics of showing consideration for others, carrying her own weight, and acting like a responsible adult?
 Probably not and 19 is a bit late to begin teaching those lessons.